-During the financial year, VALUE ACCOUNTS Holdings Limited agreed to indemnify each director and secretary of the company and of its Australian based subsidiaries against any liability:
+During the financial year, VALUE ACCOUNTS Investment Funds agreed to indemnify each director and secretary of the company and of its Australian based subsidiaries against any liability:

-- (a) to a party other than VALUE ACCOUNTS Holdings Limited or a related body corporate, but only to the extent that the liability arises out of conduct in good faith, and - (b) for legal costs incurred in connection with proceedings for relief to the director or secretary under the Corporations Act 2001 in which the court grants the relief.
+- to a party other than VALUE ACCOUNTS Investment Funds or a related body corporate, but only to the extent that the liability arises out of conduct in good faith, and - b. for legal costs incurred in connection with proceedings for relief to the director or secretary under the Corporations Act 2001 in which the court grants the relief.